dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 }
 ```

-Create a new controller called `ProductController` in the `com.auth0.samples.controller` package:
+We will use this class to do two things: to send and accept JSON messages that contain product details.
+Let's create a new controller called `ProductController` in the `com.auth0.samples.controller` package to exchange products as JSON messages:

 ```java
 package com.auth0.samples.controller;